gosystemsgmbh/RI_Framework/README.md

 ## Documentation

-Each release contains an API documentation which describes the assemblies, namespaces, types, and members of the various functions.
+Each [Release](#Releases) contains an API documentation which describes the assemblies, namespaces, types, and members of the various functions.

 See [Documentation](DOCUMENTATION.md) for more details about the project.

 ## Contribution & Issues

-See [Contribution](CONTRIBUTION.md) if you wish to contribute to the project or report [issues](https://github.com/RotenInformatik/RI_Framework/issues).
+See [Contribution](CONTRIBUTING.md) if you wish to contribute to the project or report [issues](https://github.com/RotenInformatik/RI_Framework/issues).